 This is the best crock pot pinto beans recipe.
 You can also use black beans.
 I use it for a lot of recipes like refried beans or Cafe Rio Salad.

-I really think this is the best crock pot pinto beans recipe.
+I really think this is the best recipe for making beans from scratch in the crock pot.
 They taste so much better than canned pinto beans and are so versatile.
 This recipe works with all sorts of beans and you can always choose to not blend them into refried beans and just eat them as plain beans.
 I make this same recipe a lot with black beans and then freeze them in little individual freezer containers before I blend them.
 They unthaw in about 10 minutes and are perfect to throw in taco salads, soups, burritos, Cafe Rio Salad, etc.

 My 8-year-old daughter LOVES beans.
 It’s a pretty big obsession she’s had for years.
 It’s really weird.
 It’s probably because when I was pregnant with her I ate a lot of them.
 It could also explain why my 5-year-old daughter won’t eat anything with dairy except pizza – because I was on a no-dairy diet when I was pregnant with her.